-We present JWST MIRI/MRS spectral observations towards a young low-mass Class 0/I protostar: L1527.
+We presented JWST MIRI/MRS spectral observations toward a young low-mass class 0/I protostar: L1527.
 This study has provided a detailed characterization of the physical and kinematic properties within the innermost 500\,au region of the L1527 outflow.
-Through high-resolution spectroscopic observations we identified several molecular, atomic and ionized lines tracing distinct outflow components.
-The most striking result observed is the presence of a short and poorly collimated high velocity ionized jet in the eastern region, previously undetected, which highlights the accretion onto the protostar.
-Conversely, no molecular H$_{2}$ jet is detected in the MIRI data at smaller scales, nor a CO jet at larger scales in other studies, making L1527 outflow a unique flow among flows from young stars.
-Below, we summarize the main results of our study.\\ - Broadband MIR imaging of L1527 reveals a bright bipolar structure consisting of several filaments, bow shocks, knots and reverse shocks, dominated by scattered light.
-The outflow lobes are significantly bright and have a large opening angle of $84^{\circ}\pm3$.\\ - The MIRI/MRS spectra reveal a chemically rich environment composed of molecular, atomic and ionized species.
+Through high-resolution spectroscopic observations, we identified several molecular, atomic, and ionized lines tracing distinct outflow components.
+The most striking result is a previously undetected, short, and poorly collimated HV ionized jet in the eastern region, which indicates active accretion onto the protostar.
+Conversely, no molecular H$_{2}$ jet is detected at smaller scales in the MIRI data, nor a CO jet at larger scales in other studies, making the L1527 outflow a unique among outflows from young stars.
+Below, we summarize the main results of our study.\\ - Broadband MIR imaging of L1527 reveals a bright bipolar structure consisting of several filaments, bow shocks, knots, and reverse shocks, dominated by scattered light.
+The outflow lobes are significantly bright and have a large opening angle of $84^{\circ}\pm3$.\\ - The MIRI/MRS spectra reveal a chemically rich environment composed of molecular, atomic, and ionized species.
 Pure rotational H$_{2}$ $\nu =$(0-0) transitions from S(1) to S(8) are observed, with S(4) and S(5) being the strongest.
-The lines appear to be associated to a single component of the outflow, most likely the outflow cavity wall.\\ - Forbidden lines of \NiII, \ArII, \NeII, \NeIII, \SI, and \FeII, were detected tracing distinct ionized layers within the outflow. \ArII, \NeII, and \FeII\ show widespread shock excitation.\\ - \NeII\, channel maps highlight spatially distinct emission regions, indicating shock activity.
-The radial velocity map shows the eastern lobe is redshifted and the western lobe blueshifted, contrary to earlier interpretations.
-The average radial velocity was found to be $\sim30$\,\kms.\\ - Double peaked emission profiles in \ArII, \NeIII, and \FeII\, lines were detected and found confined only to the eastern region.
-The LV ($-$30\,\kms) component traces the material associated with the general disk wind, while the HV (100\,\kms) component traces a poorly collimated fast jet extending upto $\sim$500\,au from the protostar.\\ - Excitation diagram analysis of H$_{2}$ rotational lines reveal two distinct gas layers: a warm component ($T_\mathrm{warm}\approx$550\,K, $N(\rm{H_{2}})_\mathrm{warm}\approx 10^{20}$\,cm$^{-2}$) and a hot component ($T_\mathrm{hot}\approx$2500\,K, $N(\rm{H_{2}})_\mathrm{hot}\approx 10^{18}$\,cm$^{-2}$).
-The spatial variations in temperature and column density maps closely follow the outflow morphology in H$_{2}$ emission, suggesting that gas heating and compression are strongly linked to a common excitation mechanism. \\ - Comparison of molecular and ionized emission with shock models indicate that moderate velocity $J$-shocks with modest UV field are the dominant driver for the widespread excitation of the observed lines.\\
+The lines appear associated with a single component of the outflow, most likely the outflow cavity wall.\\ - Forbidden lines of \NiII, \ArII, \NeII, \NeIII, \SI, and \FeII, were detected tracing distinct ionized layers within the outflow. \ArII, \NeII, and \FeII\ show widespread shock excitation.\\ - \NeII\ channel maps highlight spatially distinct emission regions, indicating shock activity.
+The radial velocity map shows that the eastern lobe is redshifted and the western lobe is blueshifted, contrary to earlier interpretations.
+The average radial velocity is $\sim30$\,\kms.\\ - Double-peaked emission profiles in the \ArII, \NeIII, and \FeII\ lines were detected and found confined only to the eastern region.
+The LV ($-$30\,\kms) component traces the material associated with the general disk wind, while the HV (100\,\kms) component traces a poorly collimated fast jet extending up to $\sim$500\,au from the protostar.\\ - An excitation diagram analysis of H$_{2}$ rotational lines reveals two distinct gas layers: a warm component ($T_\mathrm{warm}\approx$550\,K, $N(\rm{H_{2}})_\mathrm{warm}\approx 10^{20}$\,cm$^{-2}$) and a hot component ($T_\mathrm{hot}\approx$2500\,K, $N(\rm{H_{2}})_\mathrm{hot}\approx 10^{18}$\,cm$^{-2}$).
+The spatial variations in temperature and column density maps closely follow the outflow morphology in H$_{2}$ emission, suggesting that gas heating and compression are strongly linked to a common excitation mechanism. \\ - A comparison of molecular and ionized emission with shock models indicates that moderate-velocity $J$-shocks with a modest UV field are the dominant drivers of the widespread excitation seen in the observed lines.\\